window.VWO = window.VWO || []; window.VWO.push(['activate', false, [2], true]);

 Understandably, that information is probably confusing.
 Rest assured, we’ll provide answers that should help clear things up.

-What is Posterior Capsule Opacification (PCO)?
+What Is Posterior Capsule Opacification?

 Posterior capsule opacification is common after cataract surgery.
 About one in five patients will develop PCO within a year of having cataract surgery.
 After five years, around one-third of patients will experience PCO.